 - Sustainable over time and across organizational changes

 - ICMA Center for Performance Analytics participation

 - Citizen and employee surveys

-- Annual Action Plan for the citywide Performance Management Team
+- Annual Action Plan (PDF) for the citywide High-Performance and Innovation Team

 Other external resources helpful in developing an performance management program.

 - A Performance Management Framework for State and Local Government, National Performance Management Advisory Commission, 2010.

 - Lessons from Performance Measurement Leaders, Shayne Kavanaugh, GFOA, 2013.

 - Transforming Performance Measurement for the 21st Century, Harry Hatry, Urban Institute, 2014.